-Encounter the work of six contemporary artists throughout the house and grounds at Knole from Thursday 17 May to Sunday 4 November 2018.
-A Woman’s Place will highlight the progression of equality through the stories of women who have contributed to Knole’s spirit and history.
+Encounter the work of six contemporary artists throughout the house and grounds at Knole.
+A Woman’s Place highlights the progression of equality through the stories of women who have contributed to Knole’s spirit and history.

-During 2018 the National Trust will commemorate the 100 year anniversary of the Representation of the People Act, which gave some women the right to vote in the UK for the first time.
+During 2018 the National Trust is commemorating the 100 year anniversary of the Representation of the People Act, which gave some women the right to vote in the UK for the first time.
 Women and Power is an exciting and ambitious programme of events, exhibitions and interpretation that seeks to shine a light on the often untold stories of women who have shaped our special places.

 Women’s rights and the rules of inheritance impacted significantly on those who have lived at Knole, due to the familial tradition of passing the 600-year-old house to the male heir.